bmoses00/60_wrapBinarySearch/README.md

  list of size n, the recursive abstraction can find the index of the desired element in a list of size approximately n/2

+---
+Solution to problem:
+---

- 2. Binary decision:
+ 0. Binary decision:
  (1) Is the size of the list one or lower
  OR
  (2) Has the desired element been found

- Solution to the base cases:
+ 1. Solution to the base cases:
  (1) Return -1
  (2) Return the index of the desired element

- Solution the recursive cases:
+ 2. Solution the recursive cases:

  (no leftover processing)
  (no concatenation)